daaf/derekfarr/content/docs/articles/rename-proxmox-node.md

 # Rename a Proxmox node

 ## Introduction
-Changing the hostname of a conventional Linux host is easy: Change the name in `/etc/hosts` and `/etc/hostname`, reboot, and you're pretty much done.
-If the host is a Proxmox node, the process is a little more complicated: The node name is reflected in a handful of directories and configuration files, all of which must be updated to avoid negative consequences.
+Changing the hostname of a conventional Linux machine is pretty straightforward: Change the name in `/etc/hosts` and `/etc/hostname`, reboot, and you're done.

-There's more: If the node is in a Proxmox cluster, you'll also need to contend with Corosync and `pmxcfs` or risk bringing your cluster down.
+If the host is a Proxmox node, the process is a little more complicated.
+In addition to `/etc/hosts` and `/etc/hostname`, you must update the names of a few directories used to store configuration and data for the node.
+If the node is in a cluster, you'll also need to update your Corosync configuration or risk bringing your entire cluster down.

-This page has instructions for both cases — [renaming a standalone node](#rename-a-standalone-node) and [renaming a node in a cluster](#rename-a-node-in-a-cluster).
+This page has instructions for both [renaming a standalone node](#rename-a-standalone-node) and [renaming a node in a cluster](#rename-a-node-in-a-cluster).

 ## Instructions